 ABOUT WAAVPHomepageAwardsConferencesHistoryNewslettersExecutive CommitteePast PresidentsWAAVP ConstitutionSponsorshipAffiliated OrganisationsContact Us

-The WAAVP African Foundation will provide a limited number of partial scholarships to assist veterinary parasitologists from Africa to attend the 26th WAAVP Conference (WAAVP 2017) to be held in Kuala Lumpur, Malaysia, 4–8 September 2017.
+The WAAVP African Foundation will provide a limited number of partial scholarships for airfare to assist veterinary parasitologists from Africa to attend the 27th WAAVP Conference (WAAVP 2019) to be held in Madison, Wisconsin, USA, 7–11 July 2019.

 Applications should include:

 • A copy of the abstract(s) for paper(s) or poster(s) which were submitted to the 27th WAAVP Conference Convenor;